-We grew up eating Salmon Podliva that mum would make, but there was always bones in the Salmon, as she would usually buy a whole Salmon and cut it up into pieces.
+We grew up eating Salmon and Rice Podliva that mum would make, but there was always bones in the Salmon, as she would usually buy a whole Salmon and cut it up into pieces.
 Being a busy mum with 4 kids, she didn’t have the time to de-bone an entire Salmon.
 Oh how I hated eating this dish because of the bones in the fish, and it took me a long time to eat all fish due to the bones.
-I tried to avoid the Salmon and tried to only eat the carrots and Podliva.
+I tried to avoid the Salmon and tried to only eat the carrots and Podliva sauce.
 Thankfully I have discovered boneless Salmon fillets, with all the work already done for me!

 - ½ salmon filet - boneless and cut into 6-8 pieces